Feminist Leadership Training:

 we analyze your individual experience within historical-cultural systems.
 We use the tools of feminist social theory research, as combined with psychodynamic theory, to conceptualize transformation.

-In Level #3, I offer limited spots for 1:1 Feminist Theory Leadership Intensive Programs that provide in-depth and ongoing feminist social theory training.
+In Level #3, I offer limited spots for 1:1 or 1:2 Feminist Leadership Intensive Programs that provide in-depth and ongoing feminist social theory training.
 There are two durations for the intensives:

 3.5 months ( 3 modules)